FrankHilhorst/node4progress/README.md

             -   export NODE\_PATH=/var/tmp/node\_modules

+-   Edit the following configuration file

+    -   node\_modules/node4progress/Examples/config/config.json

+        -   Configure the following parameters to point to your appserver

+            -   AppserverUrl

+            -   AppserverUserName

+            -   AppserverUserPassword

+            -   AppserverSessionModel

+                -   For more details see paragraph 3

 -   Change directory to the examples directory

     -   Again assuming that you have installed node4progress in the